upbound/docs/content/core-concepts/adding-dependencies.md

 ---
-title: "Adding dependencies to a Control Plane Project"
+title: "Adding dependencies to your Control Plane Projects"
 weight: 2
 description: "The basic concepts to help you on your Upbound journey"
 ---